chravi414/profiles-rest-api-django/README.md

 /api/profile/<profile_id>/  -- view specific profile by using HTTP GET
 							-- update specific profile by using HTTP PUT / PATCH -- Delete the profile

+# Profile Feed API

+# Requirements
+	- Creating the Feed for logged in users
+	- Viewing feed of other users
+	- Updating the feed if logged in
+	- Deleting the feed if logged in

+# Feed API Endpoints

+	- api/feed -- Lists the feed items
+			   -- Get all the feed items
+			   -- creates the feed if user is authenticated

+	- api/feed/<feed_id>/ -- specific feed item
+						  -- Gets specific feed item
+						  -- updates feed if authenticated
+						  -- deletes the feed